n00py/pOSt-eX/README.md

 (EmPyre: stager/applescript) > execute
 ```
 Open mail.py and paste the output in the specified area.
 Modify the trigger word as you see fit.

+For increased stealth, The trigger email will be deleted before it is visible.
+The Script Monitor will also be killed imediately after executing the python stager.
+There should not be any visual indicators.